JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/decorations.md

 To parse string, for decorated interval add `_dec` at the end of the string otherwise decoration is determined using `decoration` function.

-If no decoration is explicitly specified when a `DecoratedInterval` is created, then it is initialised with a decoration according to its interval `X`:
+If no decoration is explicitly specified when a `Interval` is created, then it is initialised with a decoration according to its interval `X`:

 - `com`: if `X` is nonempty and bounded;
 - `dac` if `X` is unbounded;